timmc/clojopts/README.markdown

 output in usage and version messages), a seq of command-line options, and any number of option specifiers.
 Returns a map of any options contained in the command line.
 Any non-option arguments will be supplied under the key `:clojopts/more`.
+If the options are invalid, System/exit is call, or if clojopts.getopt/*testing* is bound to true, an empty map is returned.

 Options are specified in the following format:
 `(arg-type name+ docstring & options)`